suryamp97/CIFAR-10-Classification-with-Supervised-and-Unsupervised-Learning-Machine-Learning/README.md

 1. Task Given

-The task of this project is to classify an image into one of ten classes using CIFAR- 10 dataset for this classification task.
+The task is to classify an image into one of ten classes using CIFAR- 10 dataset for this classification task.
 Two approaches implemented are:

 I. Supervised Learning Approach (SLA):Build a Neural Network Classifier (NN)